LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 In this preview, AutoML supports **classification** (binary and multiclass) and **regression** for tabular data.
 You specify the task type and the label column; AutoML handles the rest.

-### 1.3.
-How it works under the hood

-AutoML runs as a pipeline on Red Hat OpenShift AI, powered by AutoGluon and orchestrated by Kubeflow Pipelines.
-Your data is accessed securely via RHOAI Connections (S3 credentials stored as Kubernetes secrets).
-Model Registry and KServe are not part of the run; you use them separately to register or serve the models AutoML produces.
-For implementation details and the pipeline source, see [References](#10-references).

-### 1.3.
-Supported features (Technology Preview)

 | Area | Support |
 |------|--------|
 | **Data format** | CSV (tabular) |